tenkeyless/keras_site/content/korean/docs/examples/structured_data/feature_space_advanced/_index.md

 {{% /details %}}

-### FeatureSpace using a Keras preprocessing layer
+### FeatureSpace using a Keras preprocessing layer {#featurespace-using-a-keras-preprocessing-layer}

 To be a really flexible and extensible feature we cannot only rely on those pre-defined transformation, we must be able to re-use other transformations from the Keras/TensorFlow ecosystem and customize our own, this is why `FeatureSpace` is also designed to work with [Keras preprocessing layers]({{< relref "/docs/api/layers/preprocessing_layers" >}}), this way we can use sophisticated data transformations provided by the framework, you can even create your own custom Keras preprocessing layers and use it in the same way.